Cat S62 Pro Rugged Smartphone review

 There is probably a particularly good reason the camera sticks out like this, but it tends to ruin the sleek styling of the S62 Pro for those who like the elegance of Samsung and Apple designs.

-Rugged phones are often either all functionality with no concept of style or vice versa, but the S61 Pro is a balanced blend of modest styling and reliable construction.
+Rugged phones are often either all functionality with no concept of style or vice versa, but the S62 Pro is a balanced blend of modest styling and reliable construction.

 Hardware